-An improv comedy show hosted by comedian Drew Carey, the show is a gathering of Whose Line Is It Anyway? veterans and fresh faces, as well as new guest stars.
+An improv comedy show hosted by comedian Drew Carey, the show is a gathering of Whose Line Is It Anyway veterans and fresh faces, as well as new guest stars.
 The format has changed somewhat, as Carey is not the solitary host and others take turns explaining the games.
-The setting is at the MGM Grand theatre in Las Vegas instead of a sound stage in Hollywood, which gives it more of a traditional stage improv feel.Drew Carey's Improv-A-Ganza has been cancelled, but Drew Carey still owns the rights to the show and another is being planned.
+The setting is at the MGM Grand theatre in Las Vegas instead of a sound stage in Hollywood, which gives it more of a traditional stage improv feel.Drew Carey's Improv-A-Ganza is currently cancelled, but Drew Carey still owns the rights to the show and another is being planned.
 Meanwhile, most of the old gang went to London and filmed a summer 2012 series for ABC, Trust Us with Your Life, based on the "Day In The Life" improv game.
 In 2013, Whose Line? itself was revived with Ryan, Colin, and Wayne returning, but not Drew.Clips and whole episodes can be viewed on YouTube.

 Drew Carey's Improv-A-Ganza provides examples of: